Select your country / language to see content specific to your location

 ME to WE Trips are grounded in over 20 years of sustainable development work that empowers communities as active partners in positive change.
 As a ME to WE traveler, you will experience an immersive cultural experience rooted in community friendship and trust, and be an active contributor to the story of change through hands-on project work and knowing that an average of 90% of the profits from your trip are donated back into WE Charity to support other community projects.
 It’s a safe, immersive and socially responsible way to travel.

 ME to WE offers trips for adults, corporate groups and families in Ecuador, Kenya and India.
-Trips for youth and schools are offered in Ecuador, Kenya, India, Tanzania, China and Ethiopia.
+Trips for youth and schools are offered in Ecuador, Kenya, India and Tanzania.

 Voluntourism is a term that refers to travel that includes volunteering for a charitable cause, but there are many different types of volunteer travel options.
 The primary objective of ME to WE Trips is to provide education and awareness of global issues through deeply connective and immersive cultural experiences with the communities that WE Charity partners with.
 These community-led programs are what make ME to WE Trips vastly different from other organizations.
 Although there is always a service element built into every trip, the amount of time spent on a project is dependent on the travel segment (youth, adult, family, corporate).
 Typically, our youth programs consist of one-third learning from and engaging with the local communities, one-third leadership and skill development, and one third service-oriented activities, where our adult and family trips have a stronger focus on cultural immersion.
 Therefore, ME to WE does not fit in to the typical description of voluntourism.